 Where do we start?
 How do we redesign education?
 Let’s start small, with just one thing.
 Why?
 Often by changing one thing, everything changes.

 Would you rather your child succeed in school or flourish in life?
-Education futurist Louka Parry believes it is time to shift our mindset on how success is defined within schools.
+Education expert Louka Parry believes that it’s time for a fundamental mindset change in how we define success in today’s learning environments.

 What will it take to change the course of education?
 Peter’s answer?
 Well, let’s just say he’s not going to be satisfied by simply changing one thing.